deepmodeling/abacus-develop/toolchain/README.md

 ```
 And also, you can fix `permission denied` problem via `chmod +x`
 if `pre_set.sh` have no execution permission.

+### libtorch and deepks problem
+If deepks feature have problem, you can manually change libtorch version
+from 2.0.1 to 1.12.0 in `toolchain/scripts/stage4/install_libtorch.sh`.
+Also, you can install ABACUS without deepks by removing all the deepks and related options.

+### LibRI and LibComm problem
+(There is some problem sometimes when compling with LibRI and LibComm, detailed information is needed)

+### Intel-oneAPI problem
+Sometimes Intel-oneAPI have problem to link `mpirun`,
+which will always show in 2023.2.0 version of MPI in Intel-oneAPI.
+Try `source /path/to/setvars.sh` or install another version of IntelMPI may help.

 ## Advanced Installation Usage